Aisha Diori

 Aisha Diori (born 8 September in Africa, West Africa) is an Events Director, Community Mobiliser, HIV/AIDS Preventionist, educator, Talk Show Host, Event MC, Pan-Africanist, and has been named "Iconic Mother" in Ball culture.
-Her father is Abdoulaye Hamani Diori, a Nigerien political leader and business person, and her mother is Betty Graves, the first Ghanaian / Nigerian woman to own a travel agency in Nigeria.
+Her father Abdullah is a business person, and her mother is Betty Graves, the first Ghanaian / Nigerian woman to own a travel agency in Nigeria.

-Diori holds a Bachelor of Arts in advertising and marketing communications from Fashion Institute of Technology where she graduated magna cum laude.
+Aisha holds a Bachelor of Arts in advertising and marketing communications from Fashion Institute of Technology where she graduated magna cum laude.
 Diori's HIV prevention work with LGBTQ youth in Ball culture, an LGBT subculture, has been influential in the field of public health.
 She is the founder of the KiKi Ballroom scene and is considered an expert in engaging this historically difficult-to-reach population.
 Her expertise is requested for grants and program development, and research and curriculum development.

-Diori worked at the Hetrick-Martin Institute as a Director of Health and Wellness, and is the Mother of the House of Iman, a WBT (women, butch and transgender) people house in New York City.
-In February 2014, Diori joined the Schomburg Center for Research in Black Culture in Harlem as Special Events Manager, and continues her involvement with LGBTQ people in the House ball community.
+Aisha worked at the Hetrick-Martin Institute as a Director of Health and Wellness, and is the Mother of the House of Iman, a WBT (women, butch and transgender) people house in New York City.
+In February 2014, Aisha joined the Schomburg Center for Research in Black Culture in Harlem as Special Events Manager, and continues her involvement with LGBTQ people in the House ball community.
 In Aug 2018, Diori joined the MINA TV AFRICA in NYC as a host for their Award Winning ABS Show covering trending news in Africa and the World.

 Early life

-Aisha Dori was born in Nigeria to her father and Betty Graves whilst her father was in exile.
+Aisha Dori was born in Nigeria to her father Abdullah and Betty Graves whilst her father was in exile.
 She has a brother named Chris, who was also born in Nigeria.

 Diori was an AmeriCorps VISTA volunteer through the Council of Churches of the City of New York.
 She developed programming for inner city elderly people.